Vowels in Arabic

 raghid

-He became affluent
+He was affluent

 رَغِيد